phetsims/gene-expression-essentials/doc/model.md

 Protein synthesis in living cells is a very complex process.
-The Gene Expression Basics simulation depicts a version of protein synthesis that is simplified in order to present enough information for students to understand the basics of the process without overwhelming them with they myriad details and variations.
+The Gene Expression Basics simulation depicts a version of protein synthesis that is greatly simplified in order to present enough information for students to understand the basics of the process without overwhelming them with they myriad details and variations.